Don't be a Victim During a Pandemic! Analysing Security and Privacy Threats in Twitter During COVID-19: Introduction

 {\bf Privacy risks exposure.} We investigate (cf. \S~\ref{sec:prvcAnalysis}) the trend of sharing private information on social media platforms during the pandemic.
 For example, we investigate whether or not people are more inclined to share their personal information, such as their names, addresses, or locations, during a lockdown.
 We use a probabilistic framework that quantifies the privacy of user tweets based on three privacy probabilities, i.e., {\it Uniqueness}, {\it Uniformity}, and {\it Linkability} (explained later in the section).
 Our results indicate that users' average privacy risk reaches 100\% after posting three sensitive tweets.
-Moreover, the average risk of predicting a user with just 1 sensitive tweet is 94\% (0.94) before the lockdown, and 95\% (0.95) during and after the lockdown, respectively.
+Moreover, the average risk of predicting a user with just one sensitive tweet before the lockdown is 94\% (0.94).
+It is 95\% (0.95) during and after the lockdown.

 {\bf Exposure to suspicious content.} Finally, we perform (cf. \S~\ref{sec:prvcAnalysis}) a security analysis on the social media tweets.
 We investigate the number of suspicious domains shared in social media during different phases of the pandemic.
 Our analysis reveals an increase in the number of suspicious domains during the lockdown compared to other lockdown phases.
 We also observe that \texttt{IT, Search Engines}, and \texttt{Businesses} are the top three categories that contain suspicious domains.
-Moreover, we notice that adversaries strategies to instigate malicious activities change with the country's pandemic situation.
+Moreover, we notice that adversaries' strategies to instigate malicious activities change with the country's pandemic situation.
 For example, if a government has imposed a lockdown, people are more likely to watch and hear news from government agencies, allowing adversaries to design government look-alike malicious websites.